 The concurrent user limit in your RStudio Connect instance depends on the type of license that you are using.
 When the number of concurrent users exceeds that limit, additional users will see an error message stating that the license quota has been reached:

 Increasing the Number of Concurrent Users

 The concurrent user limit in your RStudio Connect instance depends on the type of license that you are using.
 You can increase the limit for concurrent users together with named users in RStudio Connect by purchasing additional user packs.

 Refer to the RStudio Pricing page for more information about different license types and purchasing named user packs.

 Limits for Named Users and Anonymous Visitors

 In RStudio Connect, named users consist of administrators, publishers, and viewers that can log in to the RStudio Connect interface, whereas anonymous visitors are users that are accessing published Shiny apps that are configured to "Anyone - No login required" under the setting for "Who can view this site" in a published Shiny app.
 For more information about permission levels, refer to the RStudio Connect Permissions Document

 Anonymous visitors who are viewing published Shiny apps are counted towards the total number of concurrent users.
-Anonymous users who are viewing published R Markdown documents or APIs are not counted towards the total number of concurrent users.
+Anonymous users who are viewing published R Markdown documents or APIs (Plumber and Tensorflow models) are not counted towards the total number of concurrent users.